 What Is Broadband?

-You've probably seen many different types of internet connections, including some rural internet options like DSL, advertised as "broadband".
+You've probably seen many different types of internet connections, including some rural internet options like DSL, advertised as "broadband."
 That's all changed now.
-In January 2015, the FCC (Federal Communications Commission) made a bold move by redefining broadband as having a download speed of 25Mbps (megabits per second), and upload speed of 3Mbps.
+In January 2015, the FCC (Federal Communications Commission) made a bold move by redefining broadband internet, which we delve further into in another one of our articles, as having a download speed of 25Mbps (megabits per second), and upload speed of 3Mbps.
 These numbers are up from the previous standards of 4Mbps download and 1Mbps upload.

-The reasoning is complicated, but all you really need to know in terms of your high-speed internet comparison is that unless you're subscribing to a 25Mbps plan, you're not getting broadband service according to the new standards.
+The reasoning is complicated, but all you really need to know in terms of your high speed internet comparison is that unless you're subscribing to a 25Mbps plan, you're not getting true high-speed broadband internet service according to the new standards.

-The good news is that whether or not your internet is defined as broadband, the vast majority of households don't need anywhere near those speeds to handle their daily online activities.
-And if you do need that level of service, now you know what to look for.
+The good news is that whether or not your internet speed is defined as a broadband connection, the vast majority of households don't need anywhere near those speeds to handle their daily online activities.
+And if you do need high-speed broadband internet, now you know what to look for.

 Cable Internet Providers

-- Comcast XFINITY - Comcast Internet has availability in 40 states, Comcast is the largest provider of internet services in the U.S. You can choose from broadband plans starting at $30/month, or for less than $100/month some areas now even have blazing fast 1000Mbps service.
+- Comcast XFINITY - Comcast's internet plans is available in 40 states, making the corporation the largest high speed internet and cable provider in the U.S. You can choose from broadband plans starting at $30/month, or for less than $100/month some areas now even have blazing fast 1GB service.
 Comcast customer service has been known to have issues, but it's tough to beat the lightning-fast offerings.

-- Cox - Cox Internet operates in 19 states, if you are in one of their select service areas you'll have access to a great high-speed internet provider.
+- Cox - Cox's internet plans can be accessed in 19 states if you are in one of their select service areas you'll have access to a great high-speed internet service provider.
 Their pricing structure is competitive when you compare broadband plans among providers.
 Monthly costs range between $40 and $85 with speeds of 15Mbps to an incredible 200Mbps.

-- AT&T - AT&T Internet is one of the most prominent high-speed internet providers via its U-verse service.
-With availability in 21 states and speeds up to 75 Mbps, AT&T makes it easy to combine your cable TV and internet services at a discount.
+- AT&T - Formerly U-Verse high speed internet, AT&T Internet is one of the most prominent high-speed internet providers.
+With availability in 21 states and packages with speeds up to 75 Mbps, AT&T makes it easy to combine your cable TV and internet services at a discount.
+As noted, however, the company is phasing out its U-Verse high speed internet brand in favor of the simplified name.

 When it comes to doing a high-speed internet comparison, DSL is still a major player.
-This type of service also runs through the phone lines, except it's much faster than dial-up and allows you to use your landline for calls even if you're online.
+A DSL internet connection also runs through the phone lines, except it's much faster than dial-up service and allows you to use your landline for calls even if you're online.

 DSL technology called G.fast can now provide speeds of up to 750Mbps for both downloading and uploading.
 This is 50x faster than speeds currently used by most households, an incredible achievement for data delivered through the humble phone line.